Late modernity: Characteristics

 Bauman, who introduced the idea of liquid modernity, wrote that its characteristics are about the individual, namely increasing feelings of uncertainty and the privatization of ambivalence.
+The transition from solid modernity to liquid modernity, as theorized by Zygmunt Bauman, cannot be understood as a sudden epistemic rupture, but rather as a gradual and cumulative process of structural disintegration, whereby previously durable social forms undergo erosion.
+This transformation is rendered effectively irreversible by the intensification and acceleration of socio-historical dynamics, which preclude any meaningful reconstitution of former modes of stability.
+Consequently, the notion of liquid modernity emerges as a conceptual framework aimed at elucidating the underlying processes through which contemporary societies systematically generate, perpetuate, and normalize conditions of endemic instability as a defining feature of their organizational logic.
 It is a kind of chaotic continuation of modernity, where a person can shift from one social position to another in a fluid manner.
 Nomadism becomes a general trait of the "liquid modern" person as they flow through their own life like a tourist, changing places, jobs, spouses, values, and sometimes more—such as political or sexual orientation—excluding themselves from traditional networks of support, while also freeing themselves from the restrictions or requirements those networks impose.

 Bauman stressed the new burden of responsibility that fluid modernism placed on the individual: traditional patterns would be replaced by self-chosen ones.
 Entry into the globalized society was open to anyone with their own stance and the ability to fund it, in a similar way as was the reception of travellers at the old-fashioned caravanserai.
 The result is a normative mindset with emphasis on shifting rather than on staying—on provisional or temporary in lieu of permanent (or "solid") commitment—which (the new style) can lead a person astray towards a prison of their own existential creation.

 According to Andreas Reckwitz, this development leads to a “singularized way of life”, which includes a striving for uniqueness and extraordinary achievements.
 However, not only individuals, but entire social classes and milieus, communities and cities, collectives and nations are under pressure to present themselves as something “special” in late modernity.